Table of Contents_

 What We Didn’t

-The design of Beats headphones have largely remained the same since the beginning, and the Studio Wireless is no exception.
+The design of Beats headphones has largely remained the same since the beginning, and Studio Wireless is no exception.
 The headband follows the same circular form, and the ear cups are topped with that ever so iconic “b” symbol.
-Albeit, this top-end model is a bit more grown up.
+Albeit, this top-end model is a bit more grown-up.
 Beats has sharpened things up by surrounding the headphone with metallic trimmings.
 The matte finish on our Gold model really strikes a nice balance between flashy and sophisticated.
+Are they the best headphones for podcasting?
+That remains to be seen.
+However, if you want to sport a headphone that gives off a more edgy look, you should see our Beats Studio3 Wireless Noise-Cancelling Headphones Review for another choice.

 The premium look is complemented by leather-wrapped cushion earpads.
 They’re more supple than firm, making them super comfortable.
 Unfortunately, the headband cushion doesn’t share the same aesthetic.
 It’s firmer and made from a cheaper-feeling rubbery material.
 Given the 260 gram weight of the headphones, we would’ve liked a bit more support on the top of our head.
-It can cause a pressure-point over lengthy use.
+It can cause a pressure point over lengthy use.
+While the beats studio wireless over-ear headphones need some more support, the V-Moda Xs On-Ear Headphone review can help you opt for another brand that fits right into place on your ears without getting loose at any point.

 The Studio Wireless headphones come packed in their capsule-shaped, zipper case.
 You’ll immediately notice that they can fold into a compact shape via hinges on each side of the headband – always a considerate feature.
-Being that this is a wireless headphone, the packaging includes a charging cable (microUSB to USB).
+Unlike the Audeze EL-8 open-back over-ear headphone, which isn’t foldable.
+Being that this is a high-end wireless headphone, the packaging includes a charging cable (micro-USB to USB).
 Generously, Beats also throws in an AC wall adapter and not one, but two audio cables for wired use, if you so wish.
 One of the cables has an in-line 3-button remote for music playback control and a mic to take calls, and the other is just a simple cable with no remote.

 Towards the bottom of the right earcup is a small power button.
 A tiny LED on the center of the button lets the user know when the headphones are on, and a set of five LED’s directly below indicates the battery status.

 Getting connected and playing with the Studio Wireless is a breeze.
-The headphone turns on/off by holding the power button down for a couple seconds, and it will be discoverable at first boot up.
-Simply find it in your mobile device’s Bluetooth settings and voila.
+The headphone turns on/off by holding the power button down for a couple of seconds, and it will be discoverable at first boot up.
+Simply find it in your mobile device’s Bluetooth settings and voila, now you’re set with the finest headphones for iPhone or your Android device.
 A nice thing is that the volume of the headphone follows the Bluetooth’s volume setting on the connected device, so you don’t have to deal with two independent volume settings.

 The ANC feature works like most on the market.
 It can cancel out lower frequencies around you, but higher pitched sound can still get through.
 A drawback about the feature is slight hissing in the background (all ANC systems have it to some extent).
 The music drowns out the hiss for the most part, but you’ll notice it when the playback is quieter.

 Of course, ANC needs power to function, so the integrated battery has the job of powering it and the Bluetooth wireless music playback.
 That sounds like it would take quiet a toll on battery life, but fortunately, there’s a large enough battery to get roughly 12 hours of wireless use (depending on volume level).
-Wired and ANC can get you a good deal more life, at about 20 hours.
+Like the top wired headphones along with ANC can get you a good deal more life, at about 20 hours.
 You won’t have to worry about forgetting to turn off the headphones, as they have an automatic shutoff timer when there’s no playback.

 It’s important to know that despite the option of a wired connection, once the battery runs its course, you won’t be able to use the headphones.
 It’s beyond us why the Studio Wireless can’t function without ANC.
 Other headphones on the market, like the Bose Quietcomfort 25, can work passively with the ANC disabled.
 Therefore, you’ll want to make sure the Studio Wireless are always charged up if you’re dependent on music, or carry around a battery pack.
 Bose also has more effective noise-cancellation technology, but Beats isn’t far behind.